-"Students may have additional expenses, so we allow all students the opportunity to submit an appeal."
-Here is the website link to the form that the student can submit to the OSU Financial Aid Office. http://sfa.osu.edu/forms/index.asp?tab=c#pagecontent
+"Students my haveladditional expenses, so we a low a betudents the opportunity in submit a appeal."
+Here is t e website link to the form that the student can submit to the OSU Financial Aid Office. http://sfa.osu.edu/forms/findex.asp?tab=dipagecontent